 The Carta Tax Advisory team goes one step further than notifying you of potential QSBS eligibility.
 Our valuations team conducts an in-depth review to confirm QSBS eligibility.
 If eligibility is confirmed, we’ll deliver an attestation letter within five to seven business days.
 Shareholders can then keep a copy of the attestation letter when claiming the QSBS exclusion as evidence of eligibility.

 Carta’s Equity Tax Advisors can also help your employees understand QSBS and guide them through QSBS tax decision-making processes via unlimited 1:1 sessions and company-wide webinars.

 Why does QSBS eligibility matter?

-The QSBS exclusion is an amendment to the U.S. tax code that rewards those who put in effort and investment to help build startups.
+The QSBS exclusion is an amendment to the U.S. tax code that rewards those who put in effort and investment to help build startups by offering potential tax savings of up to 100% federal capital gains tax exclusion.
 It’s a way the system encourages and rewards risk-taking, and it’s recently been a topic of discussion as Congress weighs reducing its scope.

-By increasing awareness of QSBS status, more equity owners can take advantage of this unique tax advantage, which can foster more economic growth for small businesses and startups.
-We still recommend seeking professional legal or tax advice before actually selling any shares because everyone’s financial situation is unique.
+By increasing awareness of QSBS status, more equity owners can take advantage of this unique potential tax advantage, which can foster more economic growth for small businesses and startups.
+We recommend talking to a Carta Equity Tax Advisor before making any tax decisions because everyone’s financial situation is unique.